-A student’s graduation requirements are established based on matriculation date.
-To qualify for the degree of juris doctor, a student must:
+A student’s graduation degree requirements are established based on matriculation date.
+To qualify for the degree of Juris Doctor, a student must:

-- Complete a course of study of not fewer than 90 hours of course work;
+- Complete a course of study of not fewer than 90 credit hours of course work.

-- Achieve a final cumulative grade point average of at least 2.0 and a passing grade in all required courses;
+- Achieve a final cumulative grade point average of at least 2.0.

-- Complete all of the degree requirements no earlier than 24 months and no later than 84 months after a student has commenced studies at the School of Law or a law school from which transfer credit has been accepted;
+- Complete all of the graduation degree requirements no earlier than 24 months and no later than 84 months after a student has commenced studies at the School of Law or a law school from which transfer credit has been accepted.

 - Complete all required courses: